klmmmv/thesis/chap3.md

 > of real-world problems and the deployment of their algorithmic
 > solutions by code-executing machines on changing platforms [@boerger:2003].

-both methods share three concern:
+both methods share three concerns:

 The ground model concern